-The LCD drive voltages VC1 to VC4 can be generated by the internal LCD power supply circuit (LCD voltage regulator and LCD voltage booster).
-One or all voltages can also be applied from outside the IC.
+The LCD drive voltages VC1 to VC5 can be generated by the internal LCD power supply circuit (LCD voltage regulator and LCD voltage booster).
+The voltages can also be all applied from outside the IC.

 18.4.1 Internal Generation Mode